 A foot rash can develop for a multitude of reasons.
 It may only affect a small area, be short-lived and mild, or it may spread further up the leg, return frequently and be painful or itchy.
 Some are highly contagious.

-With any type of foot rash, it is important to diagnose the cause so that treatment can be effectively targeted.
+With any type of foot or ankle rash, it is important to diagnose the cause so that treatment can be effectively targeted.
 It also helps to prevent it from returning and turning into a chronic (long lasting) condition where possible.

 Here, we will be looking at some of the most common and then the rarer causes of a foot rash, how they present and how to treat them.